How to work with SQL aliases in dbForge Studio for SQL Server

 SELECT * FROM AdventureWorks2022.Person.Address a

-In the Condition column, you can use a wildcard (*) to represent any characters before or after identifiers.
-The wildcard can be used anywhere within angle brackets < >
+In the Condition column, you can use an asterisk (*) as a wildcard to match any sequence of characters before or after an identifier.
+The wildcard can be placed anywhere within angle brackets < >

 .